alessandroprudencio/ale-flix/README.md

-# AleFlix - Catálogo de Filmes e Streaming
+# AleFlix - Movie Catalog and Streaming

+## About

+AleFlix is a modern movie streaming platform that offers a complete catalog of movies, trailers, and content streaming.
+The application is built with modern technologies and follows the best development practices.

-## Visão Geral
+## Features

-AleFlix é uma plataforma moderna de streaming de filmes que oferece um catálogo completo de filmes, trailers e streaming de conteúdo.
-A aplicação é construída com tecnologias modernas e segue as melhores práticas de desenvolvimento.
+- Complete movie catalog
+- Movie trailers
+- Movie streaming
+- Advanced search system
+- Favorites and history
+- Personalized recommendations
+- User profiles
+- Ratings and comments

 ## Tecnologias Principais